TheDBStern/Baltic_Lab_Wild/README.md

 # Introduction
 This repository contains analysis scripts and data associated with our manuscript

-> Stern DB, Diaz JA, and CE Lee.
+> Stern DB, Anderson NW, Diaz JA, and CE Lee.
 Parallel polygenic adaptation promoted by epistasis in laboratory and wild populations of a Baltic Sea Copepod

 ## Usage
 Scripts are organized by either [**snp_calling**](./snp_calling) or [**selection_analyses**](./selection_analyses)